 Inovus Medical now has eight healthcare simulators on the market, and their products are currently in use in 100 NHS hospitals.

-The SBRI and EIS funding will enable the company to introduce augmented reality and software additions to enhance existing products.
+The SBRI and EIT funding will enable the company to introduce augmented reality and software additions to enhance existing products.

 Inovus Medical’s latest product, the BozziniTM Hysteroscopy simulator, was launched in 2018 in the UK, with a number of shows at the Royal College of Obstetricians and Gynaecologists, and also into Europe, North America and Asia.